Sterile Neutrinos with Altered Dispersion Relations as an Explanation for Neutrino Anomalies: A Realistic 3+3 Model

 Every mass eigenstate $\nu_{1,2,3}$ has its own sterile state admixture.
 Still, the results from \cite{Marfatia:2011bw} remain applicable.
 The resulting mass eigenvalues are denoted by $m_{4\pm}^2$, $m_{5\pm}^2$, $m_{6\pm}^2$, which correspond to the $m^2_\pm$ mass eigenstates in the previous section.
-Considering also the non-vanishing small masses $m_1^2$, $m_2^2$ and $m_3^2$, the eigenvalues read
+The eigenvalues read

 with the corresponding resonance energies